wandyezj/node-standard/README.md

 ## Thoughts

-Would it make sense to have the entire library be functional where ever possible and to only have a single top level namespace?
+Does it make sense to have the library to eliminate hierarchy in favor of individual importable functions?
+    - may ease maintenance
+    - may ease lookup of functions since there is one place to look
+    - can introduce the concept of function groups later